 (b) Safeguarding Concerns against a World Sailing Officer (Board, Council, Committee or Commission Members, including any alternate appointed to a World Sailing Officer post), Working Party Members, World Sailing Member National Associations (MNA) representative sent by the MNA to attend World Sailing Events, meetings or other official functions, World Sailing Class Associations representative sent by the Class to attend World Sailing Events, meetings , World Sailing Race Official or World Sailing accredited guest invited by World Sailing to attend World Sailing Events, meetings or other official functions.

-(c) Safeguarding Concerns against a staff, consultant or contractor of World Sailing.
+(c) Safeguarding Concerns against an Employee, consultant or contractor of World Sailing.

 5. Any Safeguarding Concerns which do not fall within clause 4 above should be reported to the MNA/Class/Special Event where the allegation arose and/or if appropriate/or required by the World Sailing Safeguarding Policy, to the relevant authorities such as local police and/or local government authorities.